CathalDolan/safeface/README.md

 15. All blocks to include {% endblock %}

+# 4 Setup an App (Home in this example)

+## 4.1 Basic Creation
+1. Create the basic app:
+    python3 manage.py startapp home
+2. Create a templates directory within the new app: mkdir -p home/templates/home
+3. Add the app name to project settings.py
+    - Open project settings.py
+    - Go to "INSTALLED_APPS" section
+    - Add the new app name to the bottom of the list
+        - Encase in single strokes and put a comma at the end: e.g. 'home',

+## 4.2 Create basic html page
+1. Create index.html file within inner app folder home/templates/home
+2. In new file, add extend and load blocks at the top of the page
+    - {% extends "base.html" %}
+    - {% load static %}
+    - {% block content %}

+## 4.3 Create a View to render html template
+1. Navigate to the App views.py
+2. Define a view (In this example for home/index) def index(request): return render(request, 'home/index.html')
+3. Create an App urls.py file at the same level as urls.py
+    - Add the imports
+        from django.contrib import admin
+        from django.urls import path
+    - Create an empty path to indicate that this is the route URL and it's going to render views.index with the name of home urlpatterns = [ path('', views.index, name='home'),
+        ]
+    - Import "views" from the current directory: from . import views
+4. Add a path in the Project urls.py
+    - Go to project urls.py
+    - in "urlpatterns" beneath existing paths add: path('', include('home.urls')), path('products/', include('products.urls')),

+## 4.4 Connecting to database

+If the app takes advantage of a database, additional actions are required.

+1. In the App folder, create a new folder called "fixtures"
+2. If there are existing Json fixture files, add them
+3. We need to create some "models" for the fixtures to go into:
+    - Go to App models.py
+    - Create class(es)
+4. Make migrations:
+    - Do a dry run first
+        python3 manage.py makemigrations --dry-run
+    - If necessary, install "pillow" pip3 install pillow
+    - To make actual migrations
+        python3 manage.py makemigrations
+    - Run migrate with plan first to be sure all is OK python3 manage.py migrate --plan
+    - If yes, run migrate
+        python3 manage.py migrate
+    - **Note**: It's best to specify which App the migrations are being done from.
+Above migrates all
+5. Register the model in App admin.py
+    - Go to App admin.py file
+    - Import the relevant mnodel
+        from .models import [model_name]
+    - Register it.
+This goes at the end of the page admin.site.register([model_name])
+6. Load the fixtures data
+    python3 manage.py loaddata [fixture_jsonFile_name]

+## 4.5 Tidying the Database Admin

+Rewatch Products Set-up, Products Admin, 2nd Video in tutorials

 # Version Control

 Gitpod is used as the IDE for writing code.
 From there it is pushed to a remote repository on Github.